-- No registration for any subject will be allowed later than one week after commencement of lectures, unless the student has obtained PRIOR permission from the Head of Department to register late.
+- i) No registration for any subject will be allowed later than one week after commencement of lectures, unless the student has obtained PRIOR permission from the Head of Department to register late.
 In addition, students who, for any reason, are unable to register during the published registration periods, must obtain permission to attend class from lecturers concerned before the end of the first week of lectures. - ii) No student will be allowed to register for a subject if there is a timetable clash with any other subject.
-In the event of there being a clash then the student will be required to register for the subject from the lowest level of the qualification for which they are registering. - iii) Deleted wef 01 Jan 2015 f) PROMOTION TO A HIGHER STUDY LEVEL g) MONITORING OF ACADEMIC PROGRESS
+In the event of there being a clash then the student will be required to register for the subject from the lowest level of the qualification for which they are registering. - iii) Deleted wef 01 Jan 2015 f) PROMOTION TO A HIGHER STUDY LEVEL iii.
+S3 to S4

 - i.
-Deleted with effect 01 January 2015.
+Deleted with effect 01 January 2015. - ii.
+S2 to S3

-- S2 to S3 The student must pass all study level S1subjects before registering for any subjects in study level S3.
+The student must pass all study level S1 subjects before registering for any subjects in study level S3.

-- iii.
-S3 to S4